PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

-In addition to Python, Anaconda includes [Jupyter Notebook](https://jupyter.org/), which is a Python engine that allows you to create interactive 'notebooks' of Python code, output of that code, any associated charts, and inline descriptive text.
+In addition to Python, Anaconda includes [Jupyter Notebook](https://jupyter.org/), which is a Python engine that allows you to create interactive _notebooks_ of Python code, output of that code, any associated charts, and inline descriptive text.
 These notebooks are great for teaching and collaboration.